How to Extract Line Items from UK Builders' Merchant Invoices

 The prompt should also tell the extractor what not to treat as invoice data.
 Builders' merchant batches sometimes include summary pages, statement pages, email covers, or supporting attachments.
 If those pages are left in scope, the output fills up with false rows.
 A good prompt removes that ambiguity up front and keeps the spreadsheet limited to the invoice lines that belong in the books.

-This is where invoice data extraction for recurring supplier PDFs becomes practical rather than theoretical.
-The useful workflow is not "convert PDF to spreadsheet" in the abstract.
-It is to upload the recurring merchant invoices, describe the fields and row structure needed in plain language, and get back a structured file that already matches the bookkeeping job.
+A practical invoice data extraction workflow is to upload recurring merchant invoices, describe the required fields and row structure in plain language, and export a structured file that already matches the bookkeeping job.

 Invoice Data Extraction is built around exactly that prompt-first workflow.
 The product lets users upload invoice PDFs, describe what to extract in natural language, and download structured Excel, CSV, or JSON output.
 For recurring merchant formats, saved prompts are especially useful because the same extraction rules can be reused month after month even when line counts, page counts, and product mixes change.